Updated on August 11th, 2021 by Bob Ciura

 Inter Pipeline is an energy infrastructure corporation that is engaged in the transportation, storage, and processing of energy products in Western Canada and Europe.

-- Oil Sands Transportation (48% of EBITDA)
+- Oil Sands Transportation

-- NGL Processing (34% of EBITDA)
+- NGL Processing

-- Conventional Oil Pipelines (13% of EBITDA)
+- Conventional Oil Pipelines

-- Bulk Liquid Storage (5% of EBITDA)
+- Bulk Liquid Storage

 As mentioned, Inter Pipeline operates in two geographies: Western Canada and Europe.
 In Canada, Inter Pipeline owns assets in two provinces: Alberta and western Saskatchewan.

 In Europe, Inter Pipeline’s operations can be found in Ireland, England, Netherlands, Germany, Denmark, and Sweden.
 The vast majority of Inter Pipeline’s business is in its home country of Canada, where much of the company’s growth will come from in future years.

 Inter Pipeline’s long-term strategy is to acquire and develop high-quality assets that generate stable and predictable cash flow, while delivering strong returns to shareholders.
 In recent years, Inter Pipeline has struggled as energy prices have fallen.

 There is one area that could help Inter Pipeline see an improvement in its business.
 Inter Pipeline is currently developing Canada’s first integrated propane dehydrogenation (PDH) and polypropylene (PP) complex, which will add a fifth segment to the business.